CircuitSculptor/fpga-vga-verilog/index.md

  * COUNT_TO = 26  ->  0.671 seconds per colour
  * COUNT_TO = 29  ->  5.368 seconds per colour

-With that time, my flags don't change too fast so that the viewer can think about the flag and maybe try to figure out the country before it disappears and you will have to wait through 16 flags total.
+With that time delay, my flags don't change too fast so that the viewer can think about the flag and maybe try to figure out the country before it disappears and you will have to wait through 16 flags to see that one flag again.

 ### **Code Description**